Effective Kotlin Item 36: Prefer composition over inheritance

-Notice, that composition is harder.
+Notice that composition is harder.
 We need to include the composed object and use it in every single class.
 This is the key reason why many prefer inheritance.
-However, this additional code is not useless; it informs the reader that progress is used and how it is used.
-It also gives the developer more power over how progress works.
+However, this additional code is not useless: it informs the reader that a progress bar is used and how it is used.
+It also gives the developer more power over how this progress bar works.

-Another thing to note is that composition is better in a case when we want to extract multiple pieces of functionality.
+Another thing to note is that composition is better when we want to extract multiple pieces of functionality.
 For instance, information that loading has finished:

-We cannot extend more than a single class, so if we would want to use inheritance instead, we would be forced to place both functionalities in a single superclass.
-This often leads to a complex hierarchy of types used to add these functionalities.
+We cannot extend more than a single class.
+Therefore, if we wanted to use inheritance instead, we would be forced to place both functionalities in a single superclass.
+This often leads to a complex hierarchy of the types that are used to add these functionalities.
 Such hierarchies are very hard to read and often also to modify.
-Just think about what happens if we need alert in two subclasses, but not in the third one?
+Just think about what happens if we need an alert in two subclasses but not in a third one?
 One way to deal with this problem is to use a parameterized constructor:

 This is a bad solution.
-Having functionality blocked by some flag (
+Having functionality blocked by a flag (

 showAlert in this case) is a bad sign.
-The problem is compounded when the subclass cannot block other unneeded functionality.
-This is a trait of inheritance, it takes everything from the superclass, not only what is needed.
+This problem is compounded when the subclass cannot block other unneeded functionality.
+This is a trait of inheritance: it takes everything from the superclass, not only what is needed.

 Taking the whole package

-When we use inheritance, we take from superclass everything - methods, expectations (contract), behavior.
-Therefore it is a great tool to represent the hierarchy of objects, but not necessarily to just reuse some common parts.
-For such cases, the composition is better, because we can choose what behavior do we need.
-To think of an example, let’s say that in our system we decided to represent a
+When we use inheritance, we take everything from the superclass: methods, expectations (contract), and behavior.
+Therefore, it is a great tool for representing a hierarchy of objects, but it’s not so great when we just want to reuse some common parts.
+For such cases, composition is better because we can choose the behavior we need.
+As an example, let’s say that in our system we have decided to represent a

 Dog that can

-Notice that such a solution violates interface-segregation principle -
+Notice that such a solution violates the interface-segregation principle as

 RobotDog has a method it doesn’t need.
-It also violates the Liskov Substitution Principle by breaking superclass behavior.
+It also violates the Liskov Substitution Principle as it breaks superclass behavior.
 On the other hand, what if your

 calculate method)?
 Multiple inheritance is not supported in Kotlin.

 These are serious design problems and limitations that do not occur when you use composition instead.
-When we use composition we choose what we want to reuse.
-To represent type hierarchy it is safer to use interfaces, and we can implement multiple interfaces.
-What was not yet shown is that inheritance can lead to unexpected behavior.
+When we use composition, we choose what we want to reuse.
+To represent type hierarchy, it is safer to use interfaces, and we can implement multiple interfaces.
+What has not yet been shown is that inheritance can lead to unexpected behavior.

 Inheritance breaks encapsulation

-To some degree, when we extend a class, we depend not only on how it works from outside but also on how it is implemented inside.
+To some degree, when we extend a class, we depend not only on how it works from the outside but also on how it is implemented inside.
 This is why we say that inheritance breaks encapsulation.
 Let’s look at an example inspired by the book Effective Java by Joshua Bloch.
-Let’s say that we need a set that will know how many elements were added to it during its lifetime.
-It set can be created using inheritance from
+Let’s say that we need a set that will know how many elements have been added to it during its lifetime.
+Such a set can be created using inheritance from

 This implementation might look good, but it doesn’t work correctly: